 6. Gluten Free Thanksgiving

-Sandals did an amazing job of offering their guests a full Thanksgiving menu to choose from.
-Unfortunately, the turkey was not gluten free as the stuffing was made in the bird.
+Sandals Resorts did an amazing job of offering their guests a full Thanksgiving menu to choose from.
+Unfortunately, the turkey was not gluten free as the stuffing was cooked inside the bird.
 This is a small negative as there were other options to choose from, such as ham.

 7. Room Design